ChrisAtwell27/BobbyTheBot/VALORANT_RANK_ROLES_SETUP.md

 ### Reactions aren't working

+1. **First, verify emoji names**: Run `!listemojis` to see exactly what emoji names exist in your server
-1. **Check emoji names**: Emoji names in `roleMappings` must match your Discord emoji names exactly (case-sensitive)
+2. **Check emoji names in config**: Emoji names in `roleMappings` must match your Discord emoji names exactly (case-sensitive)
+3. **Test individual emojis**: Use `!testemoji EmojiName` to verify the bot can find and react with each emoji
-2. **Check role IDs**: Make sure role IDs are correct (no extra spaces or quotes)
+4. **Check role IDs**: Make sure role IDs are correct (no extra spaces or quotes)
-3. **Check message ID**: Ensure the message ID in `roleMessageIds.valRanks` matches the actual message ID
+5. **Check message ID**: Ensure the message ID in `roleMessageIds.valRanks` matches the actual message ID
-4. **Check bot permissions**: Bot needs "Manage Roles" permission
+6. **Check bot permissions**: Bot needs "Manage Roles" permission
-5. **Check role hierarchy**: Bot's role must be higher than the rank roles in the server settings
+7. **Check role hierarchy**: Bot's role must be higher than the rank roles in the server settings

 ### Bot can't add reactions